-TP-Link Archer line has a very cool recovery trick that makes it quite safe to do firmware flashing (not so much for bootloader flashing), here I’ll guide you how to recover your Archer from bad flashing or you just want to go back to stock firmware from OpenWRT or such custom firmware for routers.
+TP-Link Archer line has a very cool recovery trick that makes it quite safe to do firmware flashing (not so much for bootloader flashing), here I’ll guide you how to recover your Archer from bad flashing or when you just want to go back to stock firmware from OpenWRT.

 - Ethernet cable